Bath Salts Addiction and Rehabilitation

 What Are Bath Salts?

 First sold in 2010, bath salts are synthetic cathinones made chemically by human beings.
 They are related to the stimulant cathinone, which is found in the khat plant.
 This plant grows in southern Arabia and East Africa and is often brewed in a tea, or its leaves are chewed by people to experience their mild stimulant effects.
-The cathinone synthetic variants found in bath salts are much stronger than those in the khat plant, and are much more dangerous.
+The cathinone synthetic variants found in bath salts are much stronger than those in the that plant and are much more dangerous.

-Synthetic cathinones stimulate your central nervous system and are meant to provide you with effects similar to those which you get from methamphetamine, cocaine and ecstasy (MDMA).
+Synthetic cathinones stimulate your central nervous system and are meant to provide you with effects similar to those which you get from methamphetamine, cocaine, and ecstasy (MDMA).
 Bath salt formulations containing MDPV (Methylenedioxypyrovalerone) appear alongside cocaine and heroin as Schedule I substances.

 Bath salts are usually bought in a brown or white crystal-like powder in foil or small plastic packages with a label on them that says “not for human consumption.”
 You can also find them with labels that say “jewelry cleaner,” “plant food” or sometimes “phone screen cleaner” on them.